 Cool, Calm, Clear: The Traditional Chinese Medicine Approach to Acne

 Acne is one of the most common skin conditions, affecting over 85% of us at some point in our lives.
 It’s also one of the most frustrating conditions to manage and treat.
 But at The Beauty Within, we have a few ancient acne secrets up our sleeves.
-Learn more about our unique Chinese Medicine Approach to Acne.
+Let’s get an insight into our specific

 In this article, we’ll dive into the basics of acne, then cover the main ways we can reverse this pesky skin condition with Traditional Chinese Medicine and healthy habits.